Mohamed-El-Tnash/Mohamed-El-Tnash/README.md

 I'm **Mohamed El-Tnash**, a software engineer based in Egypt.

-I design and build whatever makes my life or my client's life easier, whether it's an automation to save time or a script to solve a problem.
+I design and build whatever makes my life or my clients’ lives easier, whether it's an automation to save time or a script to solve a problem.

 ---